 Nostradamus entered the University of Montpellier in 1529 but was expelled.
-He had a tendency to explore the medicinal benefits of apothecary, a practice which was banned by the university’s statutes.
+He had a tendency to explore the medicinal benefits of the apothecary, a practice that was banned by the university’s statutes.
 He would often denounce the work of doctors and others in the medical field, suggesting that his work would prove more beneficial to patients.

 Stepping into Prophecy

 After marrying and having 6 children, Nostradamus started to move away from the field of medicine as occultism began to grab his interest.
 He explored the use of horoscopes, good luck charms, and prophecies.
 Inspired by what he discovered and learned; Nostradamus started work on his first Almanac in 1550.
 This turned out to be an immediate success and so he published another the following year, aiming to do so annually.